e-budur/S2V/README.md

 model2_task2    | Turkish       | MultiNLI (matched)    |  Lowercase + sentencepiece    | Model2   | Accuracy  | 59.04%
 model2_task2    | Turkish       | MultiNLI (mismatched) |  Lowercase + sentencepiece    | Model2   | Accuracy  | 53.36%

-Not all results of the models on the MultiNLI and XNLI datasets were included in the table since they need some more analysis.
+Not all results of the models on XNLI datasets were included in the table since they need some more analysis.

 # Announcements